lino-framework/book/docs/specs/avanti/cal.rst

 Calendar workflow
 =================

-It's almost :mod:`lino_xl.lib.cal.workflows.voga`, except that we removed the transition it.
+It's almost :mod:`lino_xl.lib.cal.workflows.voga`, except that we removed the transition (...).

-In existing data (until June 2018) they differentiate between "excused" and "absent".
+In existing data (until June 2018) we differentiate between "excused" and "absent".
 In August 2018 we decided to no longer do this differentiation.

 >>> rt.show(cal.GuestStates)
 ======= ========= ============ ========= =============